msaviczki-dev/Movie-API-Android/README.md

 Refactor the existing app so it allows the user to:

-- [ ] Watch one random trailer from any source (this can be a static link)
+- [X] Watch one random trailer from any source (this can be a static link)
-- [ ] See trending movies
+- [X] See trending movies
-- [ ] See the top series for a certain category that will be chosen by the user
+- [X] See the top series for a certain category that will be chosen by the user
-- [ ] Click on any item (TV Show or Movie) and see the details screen with related data
+- [X] Click on any item (TV Show or Movie) and see the details screen with related data

 The layout must have:

-- [ ] A trailer (using ExoPlayer)
+- [X] A trailer (using ExoPlayer)
-- [ ] The two lists mentioned above
+- [X] The two lists mentioned above
-- [ ] Poster, rating, description and title on the details screen
+- [X] Poster, rating, description and title on the details screen

 What do we expect?

-- [ ] A lightweight and intuitive layout
+- [X] A lightweight and intuitive layout
-- [ ] Good code practices
+- [X] Good code practices
-- [ ] Good architecture
+- [X] Good architecture
-- [ ] The use of SOLID principles
+- [X] The use of SOLID principles
-- [ ] Unit tests
+- [X] Unit tests

 ## Required

-- MVVM
+- MVVM - YES
-- Kotlin
+- Kotlin - YES
-- Retrofit
+- Retrofit - YES
-- OkHttp with LoggingInterceptor
+- OkHttp with LoggingInterceptor - YES
-- Error handling
+- Error handling - ONLY A GENERIC CASE TO ERROS

 The project must compile for the entry to be considered.